Kyrobi/Cynagen/Files/Rules.md

 ============================================================

-Before being punished, you have the rights to request from a staff for which rule you've violated.
+Before being punished, you have the rights to request from a staff which rule you've violated.

 **Moderators are to only enforce the rules above.**